 All Employees are legally entitled to a Written Statement, which they must receive within two months of starting the job.
 This statement is a summary in writing of your main terms and conditions of employment.
-It is not itself a contract of employment but is evidence of the contract of employment.
-(For information regarding Freelancers and Contractors see below).
+It’s not itself a contract of employment but is evidence of the contract of employment.
+(For information regarding Freelancers and Contractors, see below).

 Updated for 2015.

 A contract of employment is a legally binding agreement between an employer and employee, which is formed when you agree to work for an employer in return for pay.
 It may be made orally, but should be in writing to avoid dispute.

 Your contract contains your rights and duties, and the rights and duties of your employer – called the ‘terms’ of the contract.
 Some of the main particulars of employment must be put in writing, i.e. in a written statement.

 - Your name and the name of your employer